Rena Dourou: Governor of Attica

 On 26 March 2014, well ahead of the local elections in May, she ceded her parliamentary seat to her party's first runner-up Eleni Avlonitou in order to fully concentrate on campaigning for regional governor of Attica.
 For her all-in decision, she gained further respect, being referred to as the first member of parliament to do so.

 Running a door-to-door campaign on an electoral platform called "Power of Life" (Δύναμη Ζωής), she challenged incumbent Giannis Sgouros who ran for the social-liberal "Social Values" party, and won the first round.
 Though in the decisive runoff ballot, Sgouros had the backing of both Nea Dimokratia and PASOK parties, Dourou defeated him with 50.83% of the popular vote.
 Ahead of Syriza's victory at the January 2015 legislative election, her election as regional governor was widely described as Syriza's biggest victory so far.

-In charge of a €575m annual budget, she immediately increased social welfare spending from €1.9m to €13.5m in order to establish food banks, health care for the uninsured.
+In charge of a €575 million annual budget, she immediately increased social welfare spending from €1.9 million to €13.5 million in order to establish food banks, health care for the uninsured.
 She also ordered tens of thousands disconnected from electricity to be reconnected.
 She was criticized by Minister of Administrative Reform Kyriakos Mitsotakis for supporting 19 mayors who refused to hand over municipal workers' files for evaluation.

 Controversies

-Dourou was heavily criticized for her decision to scrap four tenders for waste management plants.
-It was estimated that her decision lost 200 million of funding with ecological implications and a lack of capacity in the Attica waste management system.
+Dourou was heavily criticised for her decision to scrap four tenders for waste management plants.
+It was estimated that her decision lost 200 million euros of funding with ecological implications and a lack of capacity in the Attica waste management system.
 Deputy Development Minister Notis Mitarakis called on Dourou to "realize the difference between governing and protesting."
 He also argued that the Attica governor could not cancel the tenders on her own.

-Dourou is in favor of the separation of the church and state and took a non-religious oath when she was sworn in as governor, eliciting criticism from conservative and right-wing milieus.
+Dourou is in favour of the separation of church and state and took a non-religious oath when she was sworn in as governor, eliciting criticism from conservative and right-wing milieus.